tb-rules10/Hello-World/CONTRIBUTING.md

 -> Add hello world program in the main branch

--> Create a pr and waait for it to get merged
+-> Create a pr and wait for it to get merged

-##Enjoy your HacktoberFest2021 swags
+### Enjoy your HacktoberFest swags